GlobalClimateForum/DIVACoast.jl/docs/src/index.md

 Base.:+
 ```

-We differentiate between two types of exposure:

-1. **Static Exposure**
-- Represents entities that cannot be relocated and will be flooded once a certain water level is reached.
-- Example: *Agricultural land, which remains fixed and will always be affected at a given flood depth*
-2. **Dynamic Exposure**
-- Represents entities that can be relocated or adapt over time.
-- Example: *People who may move to higher elevations.
-GDP decreasing in an area when exposed to flooding.*

 ### Querying Hypsometric Profiles
 ```@docs
 Main.DIVACoast.exposure_below_bathtub
 Main.DIVACoast.exposure_below_attenuated
 Main.DIVACoast.attenuate
 ```
-### Modifying HypsometricProfiles
+### Modifying Hypsometric Profiles
 Socio-economic development and adaptation changes exposure.
-For example, socio-economic growth increase the number of people and their assets in the coastal zone and retreat and out-migration reduce assets and people in the costal zone.
-To express those process in DIVACoast, we provide the following functions.
+For example, socio-economic growth increases the number of people and their assets in the coastal zone, while retreat reduces assets and people in the costal zone.
+To represent those process in DIVACoast, we provide the following functions.

 ```@docs
 Main.DIVACoast.add_static_exposure!